Eterna Global Solutions

 1–5 units built on production equipment • real materials • real processes

 Prototypes are fabricated using the same production equipment and materials that will be used for batch production.
-This is not 3D printing or soft tooling — it is real sheet metal cut, bent, welded, and coated on production machines.

 Prototype evaluation & design iteration